-Kinshasa, June 6, 2022 – Authorities in the Democratic Republic of the Congo must ensure the safety of journalists Stanis Bujakere, Steve Wembi, and John Lungila and investigate the threats made against them, the Committee to Protect Journalists said on Monday.
+Kinshasa, June 6, 2022 – Authorities in the Democratic Republic of the Congo must ensure the safety of journalists Stanis Bujakera Tshiamala, Steve Wembi, and John Lungila and investigate the threats made against them, the Committee to Protect Journalists said on Monday.

 The journalists said many of the people posting and calling claimed to be supporters of the ruling Union for Democracy and Social Progress (UDPS).
-Bujakere added that he was called and threatened with death by members of the government and advisers to President Félix Tshisekedi.
-Bujakere said he knew some of the callers but requested the officials’ names not be made public for fear of retaliation.
+Bujakera added that he was called and threatened with death by members of the government and advisers to President Félix Tshisekedi.
+Bujakera said he knew some of the callers but requested the officials’ names not be made public for fear of retaliation.

 The three journalists, who frequently publish their reporting on Twitter, had recently posted statements made by Rwandan government officials in relation to the conflict in the eastern DRC, where the M23 and other rebel groups are fighting the DRC government.
 Congolese authorities have accused Rwanda of supporting M23, according to news reports.
 The journalists told CPJ they were accused on social media and during the phone calls of being supporters of the Rwandan government and M23.